Marwa-Sadat/Telephone_Number/README.md

 ## Installation

-Follow the steps below to install and run the Palindrome Checker on your local machine.
+Follow the steps below to install and run the Telephone_Number on your local machine.

 ### Prerequisites